shipwright-io/build/docs/development/deploying.md

     popd
     ```

-The above five steps give you a running Build operator that executes the code from your current branch.
+The above four steps give you a running Build operator that executes the code from your current branch.